Ess-ence/Tappery-GiftShop-Retail-Sales-Analysis-/README.md

 ## Data Analyis

 ***Tools Used***

-Pivot Tables and Charts
+- MS Excle for data exloration, cleaning, EDA, and quality checks
-SQL Server
+- SQL Server for data quality checks and analysis
-DAX
+- PowerBI DAX for computing KPIs and Vsualization
 - Checked and removed  Outliers (extreme quantities).
 I identified 7 extreme outlier rows (quantities > 4800 or < -3000) which likely represent bulk adjustments or errors.
 These were excluded from the main analysis to avoid distortion

 ## Sales Overview Analysis